neilgee/beavertron/README.md

 ### Customizer
 - Extra WooCommerce settings for button and alert colors have been added to the default WooCommerce panel, they only appear if WooCommerce is active.
-- Button Hover COlor added panel *General > Buttons*
+- Button Hover Color added panel *General > Buttons*
-- Additional Customizer settings are output via wp_add_inline_style to the parent theme CSS 'fl-automator-skin' this can be changed to the child theme CSS.
+- Additional Customizer settings are output via wp_add_inline_style to the child theme CSS
 - Added panel 'Featured Images' with 'Hero Background' field - not actively used.
 - List of all Panels and Sections which can be removed from view by uncommenting the code in the **customizer.php** file.
-- Added a custom preset 'BT Preset' to illustrate how it is done.
+- Added a custom preset 'BT Preset' this is the preferred and only preset.
 - Removed all other presets.
 - Set Preset defaults in _includes-child/customizer-filter.php_
-- Added a filter to change the defaults for the default preset 'fl_default_theme_mods'
+- Added a filter to change the values for the 'BT Preset' 'fl_default_theme_mods'
-- Body font and headings set in Customizer with a font system stack similar to Github.
+- Body font and headings set in Customizer with a default font system stack similar to Github.
 - Same above system font stack available from within BB modules font dropdowns.